LiorSinai/liorsinai.github.io/_posts/2021-05-26-monty-hall.md

 2. The host opens a door and reveals a goat.
 Great, he's just shown me where the second goat is.
 3. So if I switch I should probably get a car.

-Or the more optimistic approach: After my first guess, there's a 2/3 chance the car is behind one of the others doors, and after one is opened, I'm not going to choose it.
+Or the more optimistic approach: After my first guess, there's a 2/3 chance the car is behind one of the others doors, and after one is opened, I can't choose it.
 So that 2/3 chance is all shifted to one door, which I am going to choose.
 This was essentially Ben's answer.

 Now that I know this logic, I cannot unknow it.
 It's like an illusion that after being broken cannot be hidden again, or a riddle whose answer renders the riddle itself silly.